Welcome to today's edition of the Rush 24-7 podcast.

 1-800-282-2882 is the number to call.

-The big question now is what happens next.
+The big question now is what happens next?

 If you think you know, then do call.

-1-800-282-2882, because in this uh election season, nobody's an expert.
+Because in this election season, nobody's an expert.

-That means everybody's an expert, so what you say is as likely to happen as what anybody else says.
+So what you say is as likely to happen as what anybody else says.

 Primary season is over.

-And this great republic now has its choice of chief executive before it, one of these two people will be the next president of the United States, and it's a remarkable choice compared to any election in the last two and a quarter centuries.
+And it's a remarkable choice compared to any election in the last two and a quarter centuries.

-Uh the wife of a previous president versus a man who has never held elective office or been in any kind of government service.
+The wife of a previous president versus a man who has never held elective office or been in any kind of government service.

-Uh f f for what is arguably the most powerful elected figure on the planet.
+That's an extraordinary, that's an extraordinary thing to happen for what is arguably the most powerful elected figure on the planet.

-And as I said, the question for today's show is what happens next.
+And as I said, the question for today's show is what happens next?

-And before you start listening to any expert pundit, you should ask yourself whether they got anything right about the last twelve months, because if they didn't, there's no reason to pay any attention to them now.
+And before you start listening to any expert pundit, you should ask yourself whether they got anything right about the last 12 months, because if they didn't, there's no reason to pay any attention to them now.

-Uh, but I wrote a piece uh I think it was July tenth last year, so it's pretty much exactly eleven months ago.
+And I make no claims to be a genius, not this early in the show, but I wrote a piece, I think it was July 10th last year, so it's pretty much exactly 11 months ago.

-Uh because it looked at the it uh it understood the reality of both the Trump phenomenon on the GOP side and the Sanders phenomenon on the Democrat side.
+And if you'd read that piece 11 months ago, you would know pretty much where we would be today because it looked at the it understood the reality of both the Trump phenomenon on the GOP side and the Sanders phenomenon on the Democrat side.

 And the only difference is that Bernie lacked the killer instinct.

-Uh, and that's why he's not the Democrat nominee.
+And that's why he's not the Democrat nominee.

 He basically won.

-He tied he tied her in Iowa, and he could have won.
+He tied, he tied her in Iowa, and he could have won.

-He tied Hillary in Iowa, and he could have won uh if he'd had the killer instinct and he if he hadn't taken the email card off the off the table.
+He tied Hillary in Iowa, and he could have won if he'd had the killer instinct and if he hadn't taken the email card off the table, he could have won.

 But he didn't have the killer instinct.

-He's uh across the Connecticut River from me.
+He's across the Connecticut River from me.

-If he waves, he well, his options Miss Mr. He could go third party.
+He could go third party.

 You know, everyone's going third party.

-The par no one wants to be the party of the first part or the party of the second part.
+No one wants to be the party of the first part or the party of the second part.

-This election everyone wants to be the party of the third part.
+This election, everyone wants to be the party of the third part.

-But it's interesting, it's it's interesting.
+But it's interesting.

 So she wasn't doing all that screeching chalk on a blackboard thing.

-She's had some I would say she's had some vocal training.
+She's had some, I would say she's had some vocal training.

-Um it's not quite natural yet.
+It's not quite natural yet.

-She did all the things, oh the glass ceiling, we've shattered the glass ceiling.
+She did all the things, oh, the glass ceiling, we've shattered the glass ceiling.

 She did all the stupid glass ceiling talk, the unprecedented thing.